Heartland Collegiate Athletic Conference men's basketball tournament

 The Heartland Collegiate Athletic Conference men's basketball tournament is the annual conference basketball championship tournament for the NCAA Division III Heartland Collegiate Athletic Conference.
 The tournament has been held annually since 1999.
 It is a single-elimination tournament and seeding is based on regular conference season records.

-The winner, declared conference champion, receives the HCAC's automatic bid to the NCAA Men's Division III Basketball Championship.
+The winner receives the HCAC's automatic bid to the NCAA Men's Division III Basketball Championship.

 Results

 Championship records

+Schools highlighted in pink are former HCAC members, as of the upcoming 2024–25 season.